 Charter Commission

-The Charter Commission will evaluate all forms of government (PDF) allowed in New Hampshire, including all seven forms of town government and two forms of city government.
-The Commissioners must follow a timeline (PDF) outlined by state statutes.
-Once they have agreed on a draft charter, the Offices of the Attorney General, Secretary of State, and Department of Revenue must approve of the wording.
-Upon approval, the proposed charter will be presented to the voters in Salem, who will vote in March 2023 to either accept the draft charter, or reject the entire proposed form of government, in which case Salem will remain as an SB2 town.
+In 2022, the Charter Commission evaluated all forms of government (PDF) allowed in New Hampshire, including all seven forms of town government and two forms of city government.
+The Commissioners followed a timeline (PDF) outlined by state statutes.
+Once they agreed on a draft charter, the Offices of the Attorney General, Secretary of State, and Department of Revenue went through the process of approving the wording.
+After approval, the proposed charter was presented to the voters in Salem, who voted in March 2023 whether to accept the draft charter, or reject the entire proposed form of government, in which case Salem would have remained an SB2 town.
+At the 2023 Town Meeting, the Charter received the necessary 3/5 vote required to pass.

 Background